-Our Partner in the Project

-Lepra is a UK-based international charity working to beat leprosy and will be one of our key collaborating partners with us for this project in India.
+Our Partner in the Project: Rotary Club of Delhi South, Delhi South End, Delhi Regency Next and New Delhi, with LEPRA, a UK-based international charity working to beat leprosy and will be one of our key collaborating partners with us for this project in India.
 Lepra's patron is Her Royal Highness Queen Elizabeth II and Lepra's Vice President is His Royal Highness the Duke of Gloucester.